Nicky-Nice-Games/ggk-backend/README.md

 that is needed to function

 # IMPORTANT NOTE
-- All time format will be stored as HH:mm:SS (Until I'm figure out how to store with milisecond)
+- Time format for the race pass in as integer of amount of milisecond

 # Unity Functionality